 Blooming of shrubs one season at a time

-The most magnificent winter bloomers include, for the three winter months of December, January, and February:
+The most magnificent winter blooming shrubs include, for the three winter months of December, January, and February:

 - Winter honeysuckle – ever-so fragrant, this bloomer is among the first winter shrubs to bloom.
 It often opens up just before snow falls!
 Part vine and part shrub, in time this grows thick enough to stand on its own if you prune it carefully.
 The winter-blooming species is Lonicera fragrantissima.